w3c/wcag-act-rules/content/rules/6cfa84/proposed.md

 #### Passed Example 5

-<a class="example-link" title="Passed Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/6cfa84/85a2d2ea8aeb1eddb5a6576edb958c2d1597ddfc.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/6cfa84/85a2d2ea8aeb1eddb5a6576edb958c2d1597ddfc.html">Open in a new tab</a>

 This `button` element is [focusable][], but not part of the [sequential focus navigation][] because of the `tabindex` attribute.